 Deciding to become a mother is an exciting moment in life – but it can also be a time of difficult decisions.
 How will you be able to balance motherhood, work, family life… and be successful at all of them?
 One member of the Femibion Global team, Natalie Noeller, who has a two-year-old son, shares her top tips for mothers who have young children.

 I have quite a long commute and drop my son off at daycare en-route to work so early meetings are stressful for me.
-I either call in from home and then drive to the office or work from home during these early calls with Asia, to avoid extra stress and still fit in early calls with colleagues.
+I either call in from home and then drive to the office or work from home to take these early calls with Asian markets, to avoid extra stress and still fit in early calls with colleagues.
 I even presented some slides in the carpark of the daycare on an early morning call – but nobody would have guessed.
 Try not to stress and always look for a practical solution.
 This is something motherhood has taught me, if you are flexible and can compromise, this is always a solution.
-I am lucky my company has a great flexibility and working model which really helps working parents like myself.
+Fortunately my company has a great flexibility and working model which really helps working parents like myself.

 My husband picks up our son from daycare so I don’t have to stress and rush to leave the office.
 This makes a massive difference for me and my daily working life being able to finish my work, then go home and enjoy my evening.
 It is also important to give yourself some “me time” as well – my husband is happy to look after our son if I want to go out for the evening to catch up with friends or get a beauty treatment.

 Enjoy the time off with your family and not have to spend all evenings and weekends cleaning.
 This is important to me to plan fun “quality” time in the evenings and weekends, not just stressing doing household chores.
 Working at home on Fridays helps so I can pick my son up from daycare and get chores done during my lunch break.